 “That’s the main goal.
 We do hope that this music video would somehow be a tool to reach out and to spread awareness.
 Any mental illness is definitely a serious thing.
 It’s just a matter of knowing how to deal with these kinds of stuff.”

-On Media-Filtered Music
+December Avenue on Media-Filtered Music

-The band also shared their thoughts on how the mass media is feeding music as a popular culture, expressing their dissatisfaction on what the mainstream is producing.
+December Avenue also shared their thoughts on how the mass media is feeding music as a popular culture, expressing their dissatisfaction on what the mainstream is producing.

 “Ang mga Pilipino, sobrang ganda ng music taste nila.
 Ang problema lang ay yung media—kung ano ang fine-feed ng media,” explains Bautista, adding that local music fans should always welcome and embrace local underground scene.